 for future and current nonprofit leaders

 CNS’s Newest Program LEAD (Leadership, Education, and Development)

-LEAD engages two parallel learning cohorts in each community—one made up of future nonprofit leaders and one made up of current leaders—for an intensive program of training, peer support, and professional development.
+LEAD engages two groups in each community—one made up of future nonprofit leaders and one made up of current leaders—for an intensive program of training, peer support, and professional development.

-The trainings for future leaders will develop emerging talent within the nonprofit sector by offering skill-building, resources, and mentorship to community members 18 to 40 years old.
-The trainings for current nonprofit leaders are designed to help local organizations better recruit and retain younger members and increase their board management skills.
+The combined trainings will equip current nonprofit leaders to recruit and retain younger members and increase their board management skills.
+These trainings will also develop emerging talent within the nonprofit sector by offering skill-building, resources, and mentorship to community members 18 to 40 years old.

-CNS will connect the cohorts to encourage the placement of future leaders at local nonprofits.
-At the end of the five-month training series, LEAD participants from both cohorts will come together to plan and host a nonprofit fair in their community.
+At the end of the five-month training series, LEAD participants will plan and host a nonprofit fair in their community.
 After the fair, future leaders will participate in three months of peer learning facilitated by CNS.
 Participation in the program is free.

 The goals of this program include:

 - Creating a network of skilled, resourceful nonprofits leaders and improving organizational effectiveness

 - Activating a network of thoughtful and effective changemakers who bring creativity and fresh perspectives to solving our communities’ most pressing issues